fgdamasceno/palindromeChecker/README.md

     - Click the "Remove All" button to clear the entire list.
 4. Use the buttons in the top right corner to toggle between light/dark mode and English/Portuguese languages.

-### 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.

-### 📄 License

-This project is licensed under the [MIT License](LICENSE).

 ![Testing](./screenshots/Macbook-Air.png)
 ![Testing](./screenshots/iPhone-12-PRO.png)